-First- or upper second-class degree or an equivalent standard in other qualifications approved by the University in an appropriate discipline (e.g. physics, engineering, or applied mathematics).
-English language: IELTS 6.5, with minimum of 6.0 in each component.
+First- or upper second-class degree or an equivalent standard in other qualifications approved by the University in an appropriate discipline.

 Months of entry

-This programme considers aspects of sustainable energy generation as well the issues concerned with bulk electrical energy transport to the ultimate user.
-In order to design and develop our future energy networks, we need knowledge and understanding of the current infrastructure.
-The programme provides a solid grounding in generation, transmission and distribution engineering and considers the wider issues of energy, renewable generation and sustainability.
+This programme considers aspects of sustainable energy generation and the issues concerned with bulk electrical energy transport to the ultimate user.
+In order to design and develop our future energy networks, we must have knowledge and understanding of the current infrastructure.
+The programme provides a solid grounding in generation, transmission and distribution engineering, and considers the wider issues of energy, renewable generation and sustainability.
 Potential students should have a first degree in engineering, physics or applied mathematics.
 The programme is particularly relevant for students considering a career in the electrical power industry.

-- Power Generation - Technology and Impact on Society;
+Semester one: Power Systems Analysis; Power Generation – Technology and Impact on Society; Transmission and Distribution; Fundamental Principles of Energy.

 Plus three-month independent research project culminating in a dissertation